-19.All development should respect natural resources as an essential component of the human environment.
+19. All development should respect natural resources as an essential component of the human environment.
 The most sensitive landscape areas, both environmentally and visually, are steep slopes greater than 15 percent, watercourses, and floodplains.
 Any development in these areas should minimize intervention and maintain the natural condition except under extreme circumstances.
 Where practical, these features should be conserved as open space amenities and incorporated in the overall site design.

-Response: It is not anticipated that redevelopment will occur at this time; however, when redevelopment occurs, to the extent applicable, the property owner will comply with this Guideline.
+Response: It is not anticipated that redevelopment will occur at this time; however, when redevelopment occurs, the property owner will endeavor to comply with this Guideline.